 The School Council decided that these were the most important values and our pupils work hard to achieve these.
 We have a badge system to acknowledge when a pupil has achieved these.
 Our Values system allows pupils to take responsibility for their own behaviour and to make the right choice independently.
 The pupils value progress is measured on Sleuth and is discussed during their form time.
 Pupils can earn a values point each lesson if they have demonstrated it in their lesson.

-We also have weekly assemblies every Wednesday and Thursday to discuss our Values and progress.
+We also have weekly reflection time every day to discuss our values and progress.
 We also use this time to set our pupils their weekly values targets.

 Our values drive our school life and are embedded throughout the curriculum and the day to day running of the school.
 When a pupil has earned their badge this is celebrated in our weekly celebration assembly and posted on our Wall of Fame.